RiffReader Logo

 The answer!
 I wanted something I could just point at my organized set of folders, and have it display things easily.
 I built a rough prototype, and it worked great!
 Over the course of a year I added more features, made little tweaks, added automatic stemming / backing track generation, and some organizational features.
 I realized it was getting mature, so I brought in my full team at my software LLC to build it out "for real".

-I still use it every day, and I'm proud of it.
+I still use it every day!
 It's clean, fast, easy, and very low overhead to maintain my library.

 View our terms of service and privacy policy